 You will also need to have plenty of refreshments.
 Keep a pitcher of water, lemonade or iced tea in the fridge and let each guest help themselves.
 You can also have bottles of soft drinks or sports drinks, as well.

-I also store some of my dehydrated foods in jars that are not canning safe.
+I also store some of my dehydrated foods jars.
 Once I was given a big box of jelly jars with the cute red and white checked lids.
-These couldn’t be used for canning, but they are perfect to store dehydrated goodies.
+These couldn’t be used for canning, but they are perfect to store dehydrated goodies on a short term basis.

 Also be sure you have plenty of labels.
 These can be ones that are peel and stick, or some specially ordered.
 When we run out of labels, we just use a strip of freezer tape.